 We have raised capital in the past primarily through the sale of equity and debt securities.
 We may in the future pursue the sale of additional equity and/or debt securities, or the establishment of other funding facilities.
-For example, on August 10, 2010, we entered into the Seaside purchase agreement and the Mann purchase agreement for the sale and issuance by us of up to 36,400,000 shares of our common stock over a period of approximately 50 weeks.
+In August 2010, we entered into the Seaside purchase agreement and the Mann purchase agreement for the sale and issuance by us of up to 36,400,000 shares of our common stock over a period of approximately 50 weeks.
+To date, we have issued and sold a total of 7,000,000 shares to Seaside and The Mann Group under these agreements, and could issue and sell an additional 12,600,000 shares under both agreements if we are able to satisfy the conditions precedent for sales of shares under these agreements, including the minimum price requirement.
 Issuances of additional debt or equity securities or the conversion of any of our currently outstanding convertible debt securities into shares of our common stock could impact the rights of the holders of our common stock and may dilute their ownership percentage.
+We are seeking approval by our stockholders of an amendment to our certificate of incorporation to increase the authorized number of shares of our common stock to facilitate any future capital-raising transactions.
+Such a proposal requires approval by the holders of a majority of the outstanding shares of our common stock.
+If we were unable to obtain the requisite approval, our ability to raise additional capital by selling our equity securities would be constrained.
 Moreover, the establishment of other funding facilities may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing and specific restrictions on the use of our assets, as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.
 We also may seek to raise additional capital by pursuing opportunities for the licensing or sale of certain intellectual property and other assets.
 We cannot offer assurances, however, that any strategic collaborations, sales of securities or sales or licenses of assets will be available to us on a timely basis or on acceptable terms, if at all.
-We may be required to enter into relationships with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such relationships may not be on terms as commercially favorable to us as might otherwise be the case.
+We may be required to enter into relationships may not be on terms as commercially favorable to us as might otherwise be the case.

-In the event that sufficient additional funds are not obtained through strategic collaboration opportunities, sales of securities, credit facilities, licensing arrangements and/or asset sales on a timely basis, we may be required to reduce expenses through the delay, reduction or curtailment of our projects, including AFREZZA commercialization, or further reduction of costs for facilities and administration.
-Moreover, if we do not obtain such additional funds, there would be substantial doubt about our ability to continue as a going concern and increased risk of insolvency and loss of investment to the holders of our securities.
+In the event that sufficient additional funds are not obtained through strategic collaboration opportunities, sales of securities, credit facilities, licensing arrangements and/or asset sales on a timely basis, we will be required to reduce expenses through the delay, reduction or curtailment of our projects, including AFREZZA commercialization, or further reduction of costs for facilities and administration.
+Moreover, if we do not obtain such additional funds, there will be substantial doubt about our ability to continue as a going concern and increased risk of insolvency and loss of investment to the holders of our securities.
 As of the date hereof, we have not obtained a solvency opinion or otherwise conducted a valuation of our properties to determine whether our debts exceed the fair value of our property within the meaning of applicable solvency laws.
 If we are or become insolvent, investors in our stock may lose the entire value of their investment.